 3 Awesome STEM Products for Your Kids’ Summer Learning

-My sons discovered this ridiculously cool STEM product at a Maker Camp earlier this summer.
-In short, the Makey Makey turns everyday objects into touchpads.
-Kids can make a banana piano, for example.
-You can also create a controller for a computer game like Perfect for young inventors, the product presents a myriad of possibilities for a child to explore.
+You can also create a controller for a computer game perfect for young inventors, the product presents a myriad of possibilities for a child to explore.
 Instead of using your keyboard, you hook up the Makey Makey for fun and imagination.
-MakeyMakey's website offers loads of ideas.
-Age 8-10 (My 5.5 and 7 year old use it.)
+MakeyMakey’s website offers loads of ideas.
+Age 8-10 (My 5.5 and 7-year-old use it.)

 YOXO Mega Builder